Skip to content

 n8n Self-Hosted vs. Cloud: The April 2026 Calculus

-A practical decision matrix for choosing between n8n self-hosted and n8n Cloud -- when each pays off, what the hidden costs really look like, and the workflows that should never live on the wrong side of the line.
+A practical decision matrix for choosing between n8n self-hosted and n8n Cloud.
+When each pays off, what the hidden costs really look like, and the workflows that should never live on the wrong side of the line.

 Published April 30, 2026 · Updated May 1, 2026 by Pondero Editorial